mjclobo/CWT_Multi/README.md

-CWT_Multi.m also includes a dynamic inference feature (accessed by using the optional argument 'dynamicInference') that will use results from six month filters of K1, P1 and S2, K2, respectively, to form time-dependent ratios, which are then used to infer the amplitudes of the respective constituents on the timescale of the length of the major constituent filters from the constituents analysis.
+CWT_Multi.m also includes a dynamic inference feature (accessed by using the optional argument 'dynamicInference') that will use results from six month filters of K1, P1 and S2, K2, respectively, to form time-dependent constituent ratios that are then used to infer the amplitudes of the respective constituents on the timescale of the length of the major constituent filters from the constituents analysis.

-Note that due to two-way, three-way, and higher beating interactions between tidal constituents, the analysis output must be interpreted partly by understanding these interactions and their manifestations in the results.
+Note that due to two-way, three-way, and higher beating interactions between tidal constituents, the analysis output must be interpreted in part by understanding these interactions and their manifestations in the results.